-- An enhanced DBS check with barred list information for contractors engaging in regulated activity - An enhanced DBS check, not including barred list information, for all other contractors who are not in regulated activity but whose work provides them with an opportunity for regular contact with children - We will obtain the DBS check for self-employed contractors - We will not keep copies of such checks for longer than 6 months - Contractors who have not had any checks will not be allowed to work unsupervised or engage in regulated activity under any circumstances - We will check the identity of all contractors and their staff on arrival at the school.
+- An enhanced DBS check with barred list information for contractors engaging in regulated activity - An enhanced DBS check, not including barred list information, for all other contractors who are not in regulated activity but whose work provides them with an opportunity for regular contact with children - We will obtain the DBS check for self-employed contractors - We will not keep copies of such checks for longer than 6 months - Contractors who have not had any checks will not be allowed to work unsupervised or engage in regulated activity under any circumstances - We will check the identity of all contractors and their staff on arrival at the school - For self-employed contractors such as music teachers or sports coaches, we will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
+Where we decide that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment.
+This will include our evaluation of any risks and control measures put in place, and any advice sought.